Economic Gardening Program

 The City of Saint Paul and Ramsey County, in partnership with the Edward Lowe Foundation and the National Center for Economic Gardening (NCEG), are participating in a metro-wide Economic Gardening Program aimed at connecting seasoned businesses with strategic research, facilitated CEO discussions, and access to a team of specialists that provide expert knowledge in their respective fields.
 The program provides free tools and resources for companies looking to take their business to the next level.

-Only 45 companies will be selected across the Twin Cities metro region to participate in the eight-month Economic Gardening Program.
-Learn More
+Only 45 companies are selected each year, across the entire Twin Cities metro region, to participate in the eight-month Economic Gardening Program.

 - Be a for-profit, privately held company headquartered and operating in Ramsey County and/or the City of Saint Paul.